ehrpg/qstar/docs/quick-start.md

 > disregarded altogether.
 If something is unclear, look up the full rules!

 You play a character, and the GM manages non-player characters.
-Every character is defined by a set of attributes:
+Every character is defined by a set of attributes.
+Attributes include stats, experience, race, perks, flaws, skills etc.

 ## Stats

-Stats are split into three categories:
+Stats, are split into three categories:

-* Abilities, which describe what acharacter can do,
+* **Primary** stats, which describe what a character can do,
-* ABC, which describe what means a character has to do something,
+* **Secondary** stats, which describe what means a character has to do something,
-* and XYZ, which describe the health and well-being of a character.
+* and **Pools**, which describe the health and well-being of a character.

-Abilities are fixed and only changed due to fatal events or accomplishments.
-ABC are another sort of currency and are subject to frequent changes.
+Primary stats are fixed and only changed due to fatal events or accomplishments.
+Secondary stats are in essence another sort of currency and are subject to frequent changes.
 XYZ are used for combat, environmental hazards, etc.

 ### Primary

+Primary stats are mainly used to meet perk, flaw, equipment and upgrade requirements.

 Every character has 12 points to distribute between any of the four following stats.
-The initial value of a stat is at 0, and cannot be raised higher than 5.
-If a character somehow were to drop to -5 in a primary ability, the character instantly dies.
+The initial value of a stat is at 0, and can never be raised higher than 5, not even with bonuses from e.g. equipment.
+If a character somehow were to drop to -5 in a primary stat, the character instantly dies.

+Primary stats cannot be easily changed, so think before distributing primary stat points.

 #### Might

-**USED**{.hf} to increase the character's strength and toughness.
+**USED**{.hf} to determine the character's strength and toughness.

 #### Speed

-**USED**{.hf} to increase the character's reflexes and speed.
+**USED**{.hf} to determine the character's reflexes and speed.

 #### Intelligence

-**USED**{.hf} to increase the character's ability to remember and learn things.
+**USED**{.hf} to determine the character's ability to remember and learn things.

 #### Charisma

-**USED**{.hf} to increase the character's ability to interact with others.
+**USED**{.hf} to determine the character's ability to interact with others.

 ### Secondary